rng-guy/NFSMWBartender/README.txt

 Regarding GROUND SUPPORTS ("BartenderSettings\Basic\Supports.ini"):

- • Deleting this file disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.
+ • Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

  • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) assigned to them in their